The Anatomy of a Payload

 Building Your Defenses

-Application Control: Implementing whitelisting solutions that only allow trusted applications to run, preventing unauthorized payload execution.
-Security agencies consider application control one of the most effective strategies for preventing payload execution, blocking a substantial percentage of attack techniques.
+Application Control: Implementing allowlisting solutions ensures that only trusted applications can run.
+Security agencies consider application control one of the most effective ways to block the execution stage of a payload.

 The Next Frontier